torvalds/linux/Documentation/trace/boottime-trace.rst

 Here is the list of available options list for boot time tracing in boot config file [1]_.
-All options are under "ftrace." or "kernel." refix.
+All options are under "ftrace." or "kernel." prefix.
 See kernel parameters for the options which starts with "kernel." prefix [2]_.

 ..
 [1] See :ref:`Documentation/admin-guide/bootconfig.rst <bootconfig>`